 Most prehealth schools require 2 semesters of "English" or "writing intensive" courses.

-The combination of Writing 101 and two intensive writing (W coded) courses for curriculum requirements should satisfy this requirement.
+The combination of Writing 101 and two intensive writing (W coded) courses for curriculum requirements will usually satisfy this requirement.
 AP credit is also accepted by most medical schools.

 You will complete Writing 101, but in the absence of AP credit, will need to add a second course.
-Since you are required to complete 5 courses selected from at least 3 Areas of Knowledge (ALP, CZ, FL and SS), you may be able to complete the "writing intensive" or "expository writing" requirement of some schools by taking one course that is coded "W".
-But you should check with the specific schools to which you're planning on applying to make certain that you understand exactly what their "English" or other writing course requirements are.
-It might be that the safe choice would be to enroll in an English course with a W code.
+Since you are required to complete 5 courses from at least 3 Areas of Knowledge (ALP, CZ, FL and SS), you may be able to complete the "writing intensive" or "expository writing" requirement of some schools by taking one course that is coded "W".
+However, check the schools in your home state or those that you are interested in to see if their requirement is for English or writing-intensive courses.
+A safe choice might be to enroll in an English course with a W code.